 Pro Mujer A microfinance organization dedicated to helping women break the cycle of poverty and improve the lives of their families and communities.

 International Galapagos Tour Operators Association A nonprofit organization of over 40 travel companies that is focused on protecting the fragile Galapagos Islands ecosystems while improving education and opportunities for the people who live there.
 The organization raises tens of thousands of dollars a year through its Galapagos Travelers Conservation Fund that are then directed to effective conservation and education projects in the Galapagos.
-Our founder is on the Board of Directors of this organization.
+Our founder is the President of this organization.